Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

 - [] Go over SM requests with Leroy when he gets back

-- Check everything works for party type events

-  - [] Currently next event seems to show the furthest, not the closest (at least on activities index)
-  - [] Activities index shows multiple schools when multiple upcoming events, better to make a tab for each event like stats
-    - [] and add tabs for past events

 - Images